 CASE SUMMARY

-On December 17, 2021, the Ohio Supreme Court issued an order consolidating this case with another challenge to Ohio's enacted congressional plan, Adams v.
+• On December 17, 2021, the Ohio Supreme Court issued an order consolidating this case with another challenge to Ohio’s congressional plan, Adams v.
 DeWine.
-The Court heard oral arguments in these consolidated actions on December 28, 2021.
+Consolidated oral arguments were heard on December 28, 2021.

 Related Case: Adams v.
 DeWine